brandon-bethke-timu/donut-recorder/README.md

    - Import your new generator
    - Add an entry to `generators.types[]`
    - Add an entry to `classes`
-   - Custom options should be exprted from your module and added to the `options` array field in `generators.types`
+   - Custom options should be exported from your module and added to the `options` array field in `generators.types`

 ## CLI